BLUFOR-Studio/blufor-studio.github.io/README.md

 # BLUFOR-Studios.github.io
-The official blog for BLUFOR Studio shenanigans.
+The official repository for BLUFOR Studio's blog.
+Here we post all kinds of updates and news regarding our projects, like OPFOR!